 Salt River Tubing, 9200 N. Bush Highway in Mesa, is an Arizona rite of passage.
 Bring a cooler, park, rent tubes (one for each of you and your cooler) and ride the bus down to the river.
 From there, tie your tubes together and enjoy floating down the Salt River.
 Click here for info.

 Stay at Westin Kierland Resort & Spa, 6902 E. Greenway Parkway.
 There's a lazy river, a pool, hot tubs, FlowRider (surfing simulator) and a water slide.
 Honestly, you probably wouldn't even have to leave the resort.
 Click here for info.

-Aside from the bathroom, though, the aquarium features penguins, otters, lots of fish, plus touch pools and an interactive exhibit called OdySea Voyager.
+Aside from the bathroom, though, the aquarium features penguins, stingrays, lots of fish and more.
 There are also up-close encounters with the penguins, plus a shark behind-the-scenes tour.

 Affiliated with Odysea Aquarium is Butterfly Wonderland — a giant butterfly conservatory with thousands of butterflies and up to 70 different species from around the world.
 There's also a 3D theater and a reptile exhibit.
 Click here for info.

 Ice Den Ice Skating, 9375 E. Bell Road, is the perfect way to cool down and get moving.
 And Tucson doesn't have an ice skating rink right now, so this is your chance to slip on your skates!
 Click here for info.

 Stay at the Arizona Grand Resort & Spa, 8000 S. Arizona Grand Parkway, and go to Oasis Water Park on site.
 Oasis is a 7-acre park with water slides, a wave pool, splash pad and a 25-person hot tub.
 Click here for info.